Finite-sample analysis of M-estimators using self-concordance: Assumptions and examples

-\paragraph{Robust estimation.} Here, $\cY = \R$, and~$\ell(y,\eta) = \vphi(y-\eta)$ for some \textit{contrast}~$\vphi: \R \to \R$, a function minimized in the origin and usually even.
+Here, $\cY = \R$, and~$\ell(y,\eta) = \vphi(y-\eta)$ for some \textit{contrast}~$\vphi: \R \to \R$, a function minimized in the origin and usually even.
 Crucially,~$\vphi(\cdot)$ must be globally Lipschitz-continuous, which guarantees robustness of the $M$-estimator, see~\cite{huber2011robust}.
 On the other hand, from the statistical perspective, one can motivate contrasts that are locally quadratic, i.e., such that~$\vphi''(0)$ exists and is strictly positive, see, e.g.,~\cite{loh2017statistical}.\footnotemark

-These considerations, along with certain minimax optimality results, lead to the well-known \textit{Huber loss} as introduced in~\cite{huber1964}:
+These considerations, along with some minimax optimality results, lead to the Huber loss (see~\cite{huber1964}):

-The Huber loss is parametrized by~$\tau > 0$, which allows to control the tradeoff of robustness and statistical performance.
-Indeed, on one hand,~$|\vphi'_\tau(t)| \le \tau$ for any $t \in \R$, while on the other hand, the variance of the corresponding $M$-estimator usually decreases with~$\tau$.
+The Huber loss is parametrized by~$\tau > 0$, which allows to control the tradeoff between robustness and statistical performance.
+Indeed, on one hand,~$|\vphi'_\tau(t)| \le \tau$ for any $t \in \R$, and we make estimation more robust by decreasing~$\tau$; on the other hand, the variance of the corresponding $M$-estimator usually decreases as~$\tau$.
 However, finite-sample statistical analysis of the Huber loss is complicated by the fact that~$\vphi(t)$ is not $C^3$-smooth.
 This is also unfavorable from the algorithmic perspective, as it complicates the analysis of Newton-type algorithms for the computation of the $M$-estimator.
 These issues can be circumvented if one instead uses \textit{pseudo-Huber losses}, which retain the favorable properties of the Huber loss, yet are $C^3$-smooth.
-Examples include losses of the form~$\vphi_\tau(t) = \tau^2\vphi(t/\tau)$, with the following contrasts:
+E.g., such are contrasts of the form~$\vphi_\tau(t) = \tau^2\vphi(t/\tau)$ with